Collert/Pavilion/README.md

 ---

-For detailed setup, API documentation, and tutorials, please refer to the project's **GitHub Wiki** (coming soon).
+For detailed setup, API documentation, and tutorials, please refer to the project's [**GitHub Wiki**](https://github.com/Collert/Pavilion/wiki).
 If you have any questions, open an issue or reach out via GitHub discussions.